ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

     // Limit possible login methods to, for example, only allow BankID on smartcard.
     // If no policy is set, it will fall back to require mobile BankID for OtherDevice flow options.BankIdCertificatePolicies = [ BankIdCertificatePolicy.BankIdOnFile, BankIdCertificatePolicy.BankIdOnSmartCard ];

+    // Set the acceptable risk level for the transaction.
+If the risk is higher than the specified level,
+    // the transaction will be blocked.
+The risk indication requires that the endUserIp is correct.
+    // An incorrect IP-address will result in legitimate transactions being blocked. options.BankIdAllowedRiskLevel = BankIdAllowedRiskLevel.Low;
 });
 ```